-If you have been found to be in breach of the rules on attendance you should be notified that a concern has been raised and should be invited to a meeting with a member of your department (usually the Institute Director).
+If you have been found to be in breach of the rules on attendance you should be notified that a concern has been raised and should be invited to a meeting with a member of your department (usually the Faculty Pro Vice-Chancellor or deputised authority).
 You could be excluded automatically if you fail to attend this meeting without good cause so it is important that you are prepared for the meeting by seeking advice from Advice Service prior to attending this meeting.

 At this meeting, you will have an opportunity to explain your absences so if you have mitigating circumstances you should make these clear.
 If you have been affected by some form of physical or mental ill health then this is also a good opportunity to make a case for departmental support.
 In support of this, it is usually best to have already submitted special circumstances forms and evidence.
 Please see our Special Circumstances and Extensions guide for more information.